Kakazablone/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chgrp school hello :Change group owner chown -R vincent:staff . change owner and group owner in current directory chown -h vincent:staff _hello changes the owner and the group owner of _hello to vincent and staff respectively
+chgrp school hello :Change group owner chown -R vincent:staff . change owner and group owner in current directory chown -h vincent:staff _hello changes the owner and the group owner of _hello to vincent and staff respectively chown --from=guillaume betty hello :a script that changes the owner of the file hello to betty only if it is owned by the user guillaume